elyukai/optolith-database-schema/docs/Using-the-database-in-your-own-project.md

 ## Breaking Changes

 Optolith follows [semantic versioning](https://semver.org/).
-This includes character exports and the database; they all share the same version.
+This includes character exports and the database; they all share the same MAJOR version.
 Since the database schema also targets data contributors, it is stricter than required and thus may fail on changes that are not considered breaking.

 ### Changes that **are** considered breaking changes